greenled/portainer-stack-utils/docs/README.md

 ### `detect-job` option

 The `--detect-job` option (`true` by default) detects if a service has a restart policy set to `none` and considered this service as a job.
-If set to `false`, to considering a service as a job, you need to set a container's [label](https://docs.docker.com/compose/compose-file/#labels-1) named `job-name` with the value you want (e.g. `my-job-service-name`) in the docker compose/stack file.
+If set to `false`, to considering a service as a job, you need to set a container's [label](https://docs.docker.com/compose/compose-file/#labels-1) named `job-name` with the value you want (e.g. `my-job-service-name`) in the Docker compose/stack file.